 Originally published here on June 23, 2016.

-The wife is away and the kids went to bed at about 9.00, so I spent some part of this evening listening to Bach’s St. Matthew’s Passion, in the 1962 recording conducted by Otto Klemperer.
-(And I’ll bet this is the only blog in the world in which you’ll find an opening sentence like that today.)
+The wife is away and the kids went to bed at about 9:00, so I spent some part of this evening listening to Bach’s St. Matthew’s Passion, in the 1962 recording conducted by Otto Klemperer.
 Not all of it, I’m afraid; only the first 75 minutes or so.
 The entire recording lasts for nearly four hours, and I doubt that I or anybody else for that matter has the time to listen to it in its entirety in one sitting, with the exception of those who deliberately carve out an evening to hear it live.
 Still, even its first third was powerful enough.
 Listening to it without distraction, even in your own home, leads you into a deep enough contemplation and meditation that is far too rare in my own experience.
 And I choose my words carefully here — “far too rare” is, in reality, only once every few years.
 The fragmentation of contemporary musical experience, apart from the sublimity of Bach’s Passions, means that our music comes to us in three- or four-minute slices, far from the 225 minutes of a Bach Passion.
 What’s more, the Passions don’t even have the narrative drive of an opera.
 We know how they end, let alone how they begin.
 Wagner’s Ring has the conflict and characters of the Nibelungenlied, a grand tale of passion stretching over many, many years, and Wagner does with the myth what he will.
 Bach was rather more constrained with the gospels.

 Solitude, quiet, and time unbroken by interruption, whether it’s by glancing nervously every few minutes at an iPhone or by something else: these are the dearest and rarest things, not least because so poorly valued.
 (And ironically they’re the costliest: Find a quiet bar where you can while away a few hours with a few quiet drinks by yourself, or even a place where you can sit quietly without disturbance in New York.
 You’ll pay for it.)
 These are the things that the spirit requires.
 But of what value is the spirit today?
 One of the ways in which art teaches us the value of the sublime is through mere duration — not noise or variety necessarily, but through listening or seeing quietly over a long period of time.
 It carves out a large piece of our lives.
 I know of few King Lears that last less than three hours, and I’ve already mentioned the Passions of Bach.
 Contemporary equivalents might include the music of Morton Feldman.
 They don’t benefit from smartphones buzzing with calls or incoming emails that must be dealt with instantly, or constant looks at one’s watch.
 Quite the opposite.
 If you listen to the St. Matthew’s Passion on your computer, you’ll find yourself clicking away to Outlook or another email program, or Facebook, or Twitter, I guarantee it.
 The music suffers.
 The spirit has its demands on our attention, and as our attention is distended across distractions, it suffers too.